tushortz/PackageControlPackages/README.md

 [GotoEndOfLineOrScope](https://packagecontrol.io/packages/GotoEndOfLineOrScope) - Sublime Text plugin to bind a key (for example the end key) to move/extend the cursor/selection(s) to the end of the line, or to before the specified scope (i.e. a comment) at the end of the line

 [GotoLastEditEnhanced](https://packagecontrol.io/packages/GotoLastEditEnhanced) - Better goto last edit

-[GotoLastModified](https://packagecontrol.io/packages/GotoLastModified) - Sublime3 plugin to only go back to the last edit position and locate the cursor at the same time

 [GotoLineEnhanced](https://packagecontrol.io/packages/GotoLineEnhanced) - Replacement for default sublime&#x27;s goto line.